hashicorp/hcp-terraform-operator/docs/faq.md

   Here is the list of major improvements in the version 2:

-  - A new operator option `--namespace` allows configure namespaces to watch.
+  - A new operator option `--namespace` allows configuration of namespaces to watch.
 It can be one of the following: all, single, or multiple namespaces.
-By default, the Operator watches all namespaces, and as your setup grows, you can have more deployment of the Operator to better handle the load.
+By default, the Operator watches all namespaces, and as your setup grows, you can have multiple deployments of the Operator to better handle the load.

   - A new operator option `--sync-period` allows configure the minimum frequency at which all watched resources are reconciled.
 This will allow keeping Custom Resources synchronized with the Terraform Cloud and react to changes faster.